enkidevs/curriculum/typescript/introduction/tsc-using-types/tsc-protecting-functions.md

 Since setting the default value is a common operation, TypeScript gives us a built-in way to do it:

-> 💡 When setting a default value we don't need to use the `?` because the parameter automatically becomes optional

 ```ts
 function hello(
   name: string,